mfdlabs/grid-bot/README.md

 This method of fetching configuration simply turns to the environment to search for strings.
 The settings cannot be persisted this way.

-If a .env file is present in the working directory, then any variables from that file will take priority over manually defined variables.

 Examples: